taingmeng/herd-mentality/src/data/terms.md

 ## 6. Limitation of Liability

-To the fullest extent permitted by applicable law, **Party Paper Pen** and its officers, directors, employees, agents, licensors, and service providers shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to, loss of profits, data, use, goodwill, or other intangible losses, resulting from (i) your access to or use of or inability to access or use the Site; (ii) any conduct or content of any third party on the Site; (iii) any content obtained from the Site; and (iv) unauthorized access, use, or alteration of your transmissions or content.
+To the fullest extent permitted by applicable law, **Partyz** and its officers, directors, employees, agents, licensors, and service providers shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to, loss of profits, data, use, goodwill, or other intangible losses, resulting from (i) your access to or use of or inability to access or use the Site; (ii) any conduct or content of any third party on the Site; (iii) any content obtained from the Site; and (iv) unauthorized access, use, or alteration of your transmissions or content.

 ## 7. Indemnification

-You agree to defend, indemnify, and hold harmless **Party Paper Pen**, its affiliates, and their respective officers, directors, employees, and agents from and against any claims, actions, or demands, including without limitation reasonable legal and accounting fees, arising or resulting from your breach of these Terms or your misuse of the Site.
+You agree to defend, indemnify, and hold harmless **Partyz**, its affiliates, and their respective officers, directors, employees, and agents from and against any claims, actions, or demands, including without limitation reasonable legal and accounting fees, arising or resulting from your breach of these Terms or your misuse of the Site.

 ## 8. Governing Law